YX-S-Z/WGAN_Intro/index.md

 From the picture above, we can see that the expectation $$C_2(G)$$'s gradient is actually the gradient of $$KL(\mathbb{P}_g\parallel\mathbb{P}_r)-2JSD(\mathbb{P}_g\parallel\mathbb{P}_r)$$, which indicates that we are actually decreasing a $$KL(\mathbb{P}_g\parallel\mathbb{P}_r)$$ based cost function since $$KL(\mathbb{P}_g\parallel\mathbb{P}_r)\in[0,\infty]$$ and $$JSD(\mathbb{P}_g\parallel\mathbb{P}_r)\in[0,\log2]$$.
 As we mention before, use $$KL(\mathbb{P}_g\parallel\mathbb{P}_r)$$ based cost function will result in __mode collapsing__.

-### A better metric for measuring the similarity between two probability distribution.
+### A better metric for measuring the similarity between two probability distribution

+- __Why KL/JS divergence are not good metric__
 The key idea of training a generator is to __train a distribution that is as similar as possible to our real data distribution__.
 To achieve this goal, we will need a metric to __reflect the 'similarity' between our generator's distribution and our real data's distribution__.
 Ideally, this metric should some how reflect the 'distance' between two distributions, which means that if when two distribution __get more similar__, this metric should __have smaller value__.
 However, JS divergence and Kl divergence don't have this kind of quality.
 To prove this, recall the perfect discriminator theorem we mentioned before, we mentioned that $$\mathbb{P}_r$$ and $$\mathbb{P}_g$$ don't perfectly align.
 And by [this theorem(theorem 2.3)](https://arxiv.org/pdf/1701.04862.pdf), we know that as long as our two probability distribution $$\mathbb{P}_r$$ and $$\mathbb{P}_g$$ are not identical, $$KL(\mathbb{P}_g\parallel\mathbb{P}_r), KL(\mathbb{P}_g\parallel\mathbb{P}_r)$$ will max out.

 <p align="center">